saidulIslam1602/MaritimeIQ_Platform/interview-preparation/02-api-controllers-deep-dive.md

 ## 2.1 Controller Architecture Overview

-The Maritime Data Engineering Platform implements a sophisticated controller architecture with 21 specialized controllers, all inheriting from a common `BaseMaritimeController`.
+The MaritimeIQ Platform implements a sophisticated controller architecture with 21 specialized controllers, all inheriting from a common `BaseMaritimeController`.
 This design eliminates code duplication while maintaining consistency across all API endpoints.

 ### 2.1.1 Base Controller Implementation